7clem/pysudoku/README.md

 pysudoku
 ========

-a command line sudoku solver
+a command line sudoku solver that does not work (yet)